fruitbox12/eth-router/deploy/terraform/README.md

 After the instance is up, ping the specified DNS name to check availablity.
 If it's online, proceed to configure and run the Ansible playbooks.

+There is a known issue with detaching security groups when destroying resources.
+If you get a timeout when updating any information in a security group, you must manually remove it from running instances before `terraform apply` will work without an exception.

 ## AWS credentials

 You will need to pass values for two variables for your environment.